dotnet/source-build/Documentation/eliminating-pre-builts.md

 _Source-build_ is a process of building a given product on a single machine from source with no internet access.

-By definition, _pre-builts_ are dependencies that a repo has on binary files that are not built from source, where _build from source_ points to any package produced during the _current source-build_.
-Exceptions to this rule are dependencies that are picked up from the host distro such as `cmake`.
+By definition, _pre-builts_ are dependencies that are not built from source, such as reference packages, nuget packages and built tools. _Build from source_ points to any package produced during the _current source-build_ with the exception of dependencies that are picked up from the host distro such as `cmake`.
 In layman terms, this means that packages from `nuget.org`, Microsoft builds or other non-source-built binaries cannot be used for source-building a given repository.

 When onboarding a repository to source-build or adding a new dependency to a source-buildable one, the contributor runs the risk of introducing a new pre-built to the product.